-A recent trip to Oakland's Chinatown reminded me that the Lunar New Year is almost here, arguably one of the most important celebrations on the Chinese calendar.
-The two-week festival is steeped in tradition, and like many holidays, much of it centers around bringing people together through food — dumplings, turnip cakes, and Buddha's Delight are all favorites during this time, and depending on preparation, can be full of healthy benefits.
+Lunar New Year is arguably one of the most important celebrations on the Chinese calendar.
+The two-week festival, which begins today, is steeped in tradition, and like many holidays, much of it centers around bringing people together through food — dumplings, turnip cakes, and Buddha's Delight are all favorites during this time, and depending on preparation, can be full of healthy benefits.
 Besides upping the nutritional content of your diet, many of the traditional dishes consumed during the Lunar New Year are believed to bring luck and prosperity.
-Be sure to enjoy these delicacies as we usher in the year of the goat!
+Be sure to enjoy these delicacies as we usher in the year of the monkey!

 - For many families celebrating the Lunar New Year, dumplings are a staple.
 Choose offerings that are steamed and boiled over those that are fried.
 And making a classic Chinese dumpling isn't as hard as you think.
 This recipe for shui jiao, or boiled dumplings, only requires a few simple ingredients.

 - During this time of the year, it's a given that you will see mandarin oranges and tangerines — both are symbolic of the Lunar New Year.
 Families often buy small potted trees and present the citrus fruit as a gift of abundance and fortune to friends and relatives.
 Eat one on its own or add some slices to a salad — the fruit is an excellent source of vitamins A and C.